• Latest

 There are several things that companies can do to promote frontline employee engagement.

 First, they can provide employees with the training they need to be successful in their roles.
-This might include customer service, product, or even general company culture and values training.
+This might include customer service, product, or general company culture and values training.

 Second, companies can give employees the resources they need to be successful.
 This might include access to customer feedback, coaching and development resources, and even financial incentives.